festivities/Blender-GenshinPBR/README.md

 3. Plug the textures to their respective slots **if applicable.**

 ## Notes
 Unfortunately, Blender does not have an efficient way of implementing parallax occlusion mapping in EEVEE.
 The height maps are intended to be used as such.
 However, you can always use it as an actual displacement map.
-I will be updating this if ever POM will be implemented.
+I will be updating this once POM is ever implemented.

 ## Special Thanks
 Fallenleader - for the calculations.
 I merely implemented it into Blender.